Aliases for AKR1E2 Gene

 GeneCards Summary for AKR1E2 Gene

 AKR1E2 (Aldo-Keto Reductase Family 1, Member E2) is a Protein Coding gene.
-GO annotations related to this gene include 1,5-anhydro-D-fructose reductase activity.
+GO annotations related to this gene include oxidoreductase activity and 1,5-anhydro-D-fructose reductase activity.
 An important paralog of this gene is AKR1B1.

 UniProtKB/Swiss-Prot for AKR1E2 Gene